jonimoas/VBEmu/README.md

 escape = close
 space - search

+You can double click in a black area, and the joystick configuration window will show.
+Click on each command, press the button on the joystick and wait until the textbox fills.

 you can also use the save function to create a script and simply double click on it and run the selected game